bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 01:19:03

-That's a very

-Speaker 3: 01:19:04

-good point to bring up.
+That's a very a good point to bring up.

 Speaker 1: 01:19:05

-A good point.
+A very good point.

 Speaker 3: 01:19:06

 Because you have to pre-commit up front to all the other paths, essentially, or at least the form of the path.
-And so the only recursive part is it allows you to go back to the same coin, same address.
+And so the only recursive part is it allows you to go back to the same address.

 Speaker 0: 01:19:16

-Well, I mean, that's what separates Bitcoin from Ethereum, right?
+That's what separates Bitcoin from Ethereum, right?
 We literally don't have a way for you to create a full recursiveness there without having those things pre-committed.

 Speaker 3: 01:19:26

-So if we had like elements, tap script, all those crazy introspection, you could, but I'm just saying op bolt is actually like not that recursive.
+So if we had like elements, tap script, all those crazy introspection, you could, but I'm just saying opvault is actually like not that recursive.
 It's not recursive in the way people are talking about usually.

 Speaker 5: 01:19:37

 I mean, the other thing that's important, right.
 Is other networks like a theory, have like global state and in Bitcoin, your transaction is still scoped just to the inputs and outputs of your transaction.
-So even, you know, like it's just a completely different animal.
+So even, like it's just a completely different animal.

 ## OP_VAULT main selling points